 In the Mirror Universe, Yimar and Josh meet during the events of He Stays a Stranger.
 As much older people who are both alone, they find each other attractive.
 The colony entity known as Branch Borodin confirms that they end up together.

 In the Mirror Universe, Yimar loses her mother as Polloria’s murderous ways garner some success.
 But Jennifer Crossman has also named her (Yimar) to be the next High Priestess.
-Polloria originally believes that she will be able to control Yimar and act as a regent, with Yimar as her puppet.
+Polloria originally believes that she will be able to control Yimar and act as a regent.
+She sees Yimar as her puppet.

 But the headstrong teenager has other plans.

 One of the mirror Yimar’s first acts is to permanently throw open the doors between the two universes.
-Calafans are able to shuttle back and forth without any further assistance.
-This serves as a plot point in Temper and allows for a mixing of the two closely-related species that had been denied for centuries.
+Calafans can shuttle back and forth without any further assistance.
+This serves as a plot point in Temper.
+It also allows for a mixing of the two closely-related species that had been denied for centuries.

-Later, in the HG Wells stories, it becomes known that Yimar is behind plans to sell Constitution-class starship plans and parts to the Terran Empire’s enemies, as a means of assuring some measures of protection for the Calafan people.
-As matters are resolved with Empress Hoshi, Yimar’s main concern is, as always, for her people.
-She’s a good ruler, even as her system is subjugated and overrun, and does her best to keep her people safe and well-fed.
+Later, in the HG Wells stories, the reader learns Yimar is behind plans to sell Constitution-class starship plans and parts to the Terran Empire’s enemies.
+Because this a means of assuring some measures of protection for the Calafan people.
+As matters resolve with Empress Hoshi, Yimar’s main concern is, as always, for her people.
+She’s a good ruler, even as her system is subjugated and overrun.
+Plus she does her best to keep her people safe and well-fed.

 I really like this character but I haven’t explored her much as an adult in the prime universe.
 I’ll have to try to rectify that in the future.

-As a fill in for the canon episode Two Days and Two Nights, the story was written in order to give a little depth to Travis.
-After all, in the episode, about all that happens is that he is injured while rock climbing on Risa.
+Hence as a fill in for the canon episode Two Days and Two Nights, I wrote this story in order to give a little depth to Travis.
+After all, in the episode, about all that happens is that he suffers an injury while rock climbing on Risa.
 But he didn’t start off rock climbing.
 At least, I didn’t want him to.